debezium/debezium/debezium-connector-mysql/README.md

     -Ddatabase.dbname=<DATABASE_NAME> -Ddatabase.hostname=<DOCKER_HOST> -Ddatabase.port=3306 -Ddatabase.user=mysqluser -Ddatabase.password=mysqlpw

-When you are finished running the integration tests from your IDE, you have to stop and remove the Docker container (conveniently named "database") before you can run the next build:
+When you are finished running the integration tests from your IDE, you have to stop and remove the Docker container before you can run the next build:

     $ mvn docker:stop

-or using Docker directly:

-    $ docker stop database
-    $ docker rm database

 Please note that when running the MySQL database Docker container, the output is written to the Maven build output and includes several lines with `[Warning] Using a password on the command line interface can be insecure.` You can ignore these warnings, since we don't need a secure database server for our transient database testing.